Advanced-Observability/dxagent/README.md

 data via multiple means.
 Second, it normalizes collected data and discovers the active subservices and their dependencies, and build a graph of it.
-Third, it checks for symptoms based on user-defined rules applied to normalized metrics, compute subservices healths score, and propagate health scores along the subservices dependencies graph.
+Third, it checks for symptoms based on user-defined rules applied to normalized metrics, computes subservices health scores, and propagates health scores along the subservice dependency graph.

-An optional gNMI exporter can be used to connect multiple instances of dxagent, or to enable visualization of a node susbervices health scores and dependencies graph via dxweb. gNMI exported data is formatted according to [YANG Modules for Service Assurance draft](https://tools.ietf.org/html/draft-claise-opsawg-service-assurance-yang-04).
+An optional gNMI exporter can be used to connect multiple instances of dxagent, or to enable visualization of a node susbervices health scores and dependency graph via dxweb. gNMI exported data is formatted according to [YANG Modules for Service Assurance draft](https://tools.ietf.org/html/draft-claise-opsawg-service-assurance-yang-04).
 Locally, shared memory can be used to display similar information in the dxtop